5,999

 Yes, Dayara Bugyal experiences snowfall during the winter months.
 It can both be exciting as well as challenging.

-While altitude sickness might not be a real concern during Dayara Bugyal Trek, you must be very careful because safety is the first priority.
+While altitude sickness might not be a real concern during the Dayara Bugyal Trek, you must be very careful because safety is the first priority.
 Our destination lies at an altitude of approximately 11,900 feet above sea level.
 Altitude sickness is not prone at such altitude but you are advised to inform your trek leader if you face any symptoms.

 Jolly Grant Airport, also known as Dehradun Airport, is the nearest airport to Dayara Bugyal.
 It is located approximately 25 kilometers from Dehradun.